Last Updated on October 30, 2023

 Treatment

-Most of the cases of osteochondrosis have a self-limiting course.
+Most of the cases of osteochondrosis are self-limiting.
 Medical and supportive therapy constitute the mainstay of treatment.

-Surgery is indicated only in cases where conservative therapy has failed when it would help to reduce late disability.
+Surgery is indicated only in cases where conservative therapy has failed or when it would help to reduce late disability.
+Deformity correction surgeries may be done in late stages if required.

 Medical Treatment